upeee/GOO-GAZE2021/README.md

 1. A. Recasens, A. Khosla, C. Vondrick and A. Torralba. **"Where are they looking?"**
 2. Dongze Lian, Zehao Yu, Shenghua Gao. **"Believe It or Not, We Know What You Are Looking at!"**
-3. Chong, Eunji and Wang, Yongxin and Ruiz, Nataniel and Rehg, James M. **Detecting Attended Visual Targets in Video**.
+3. Chong, Eunji and Wang, Yongxin and Ruiz, Nataniel and Rehg, James M. **"Detecting Attended Visual Targets in Video"**.

 The following baselines are works in progress